kmcos/kmcos/doc/source/installation/installation.rst

     sudo apt-get update
     sudo apt-get install python3-pip
     sudo apt-get install virtualenv
-    virtualenv -p /usr/bin/python3 kmcos3venv  #If the virtualenv command gives you an error, then try typing "which python3" and replace the path "/usr/bin/python3" with what your system provides. source ~/kmcos3venv/bin/activate
+    virtualenv -p /usr/bin/python3 kmcos3venv  #If this fails, try typing "which python3" and replace the path "/usr/bin/python3" with what your system provides. source ~/kmcos3venv/bin/activate

 If you install kmcos in a virtualenv, to use kmcos after installation, you will need to activate from the terminal each time, since kmcos will only be installed in the virtualenv.
 To exit this virtualenv you will type 'deactivate'.
 You can find more information on virtualenv at https://www.youtube.com/watch?v=N5vscPTWKOk and https://virtualenv.pypa.io/en/latest/